Garnet Lee

 In 1928 Lee wintered in Jamaica playing for L H Tennyson's XI.
 In the 1928 season, Lee scored 155 against Northamptonshire, 107 against Leicestershire, and 100 against Kent.
 He took 6 wickets for 44 against Glamorgan, 5 for 99 against Worcestershire, 5 for 48 against Oxford University and 5 for 57 against Northamptonshire.
 In the 1929 season he scored 134 against Hampshire, 113 against Essex and 118 against Somerset, but his best bowling was 5 for 111 against Nottinghamshire.
 Lee had a bad run in the 1930 season but returned to scoring in the 1931 season with 173 and 141 against Northamptonshire and 147 against Essex.
 In the 1932 season he scored 130 against Essex in one match and achieved his best bowling performance of 7 for 67 in the other.
 He played his final season in 1933 with 107 against Leicestershire and 128 against Northamptonshire.

 Lee was a right-hand batsman and played 624 innings in 373 first-class matches with a top score of 200 not out and an average of 25.75.
 He scored 22 centuries.
 He was a leg-break and googly bowler and took 397 first-class wickets at an average of 28.04 and a best performance of 7 for 67.

 Lee umpired first-class matches regularly from 1935 to 1949.
 He coached at Repton School from 1941 to 1945 when Lionel Blaxland was in charge of cricket and Donald Carr became one of the best schoolboy cricketers of all time.
+Lee was the licensee of the Traveller's Rest pub in Draycott before retiring to Calverton with his wife in 1954.

 Lee died at Hawtonville, Newark, Nottinghamshire at the age of 88.